aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::Map.md

       ImageId: "ami-3"
 ```
 #### Use case: Replicate Multiple Resources
-Note also the usage of defaults for index and value
+Note also the usage of defaults for Index and Value
 * In Json
 ```json
 {